trackit/trackflix-live/apps/webui/README.md

 ## Environment variables

-The following environment variables are required for the web UI to function properly:
+The following environment variables are required for the web UI to function properly :

 - `VITE_AWS_REGION`: The AWS region where your resources are deployed (e.g., us-east-1)
 - `VITE_USER_POOL_ID`: The ID of the Cognito User Pool used for authentication